Resource Fluctuations and Animal Movement

 Resources fluctuate in their availability daily, seasonally and sometimes unpredictably.
-We are interested in the strategies animals have developed to deal with this, especially long and short distance movement, and how this can be optimized by social information transfer and alternative strategies in animals that cannot follow resources in space.
+We are interested in the strategies animals have developed to deal with resource fluctuations, especially long and short distance movement, and how this can be optimized by social information transfer and alternative strategies in animals that cannot follow resources in space.

 See below for project overviews.

 A collaboration across 6 institutes in 4 countries allowed the scientists to see intimate details about the way these bats lower their hearts rates in 5 minute cycles when they rest during the day - something really unusual!

-A weekend in the Italian Alps for proposal writing and discussion, but lots of laughter, good food, and puppy love too
+A weekend in the Italian Alps for proposal writing and discussion, but lots of laughter, good food, and puppy love too.

 Dina invited as key note speaker for Trends in Biodiversity and Evolution's annual meeting in Vairão, Portugal for the theme bio-logging, and shares about the challenges of studying bats!

 During the past 6 weeks, 12 masters students from Universität Konstanz joined the Dechmann lab to track migrating noctules for the course "Going Wild" hosted by the institute!